 Website: https://Soverin.net

-Did you know that the jurisdiction in which your email service is located can seriously impact the security of your data?
+The jurisdiction in which your email service is located can seriously impact the security of your data.
 Depending on your threat model, this could be a major consideration.
 For an in-depth overview of jurisdiction and privacy, you may want to read our article on the Five/9/14 Eyes surveillance alliances.

 Here are some reasons why you should pay attention to jurisdiction.

-Tech companies in the US can be forced to give government agencies direct access to their servers for “extensive, in-depth surveillance on live communications and stored information” – as explained in the PRISM surveillance program.
-Data requests can also be accompanied by gag orders, which forbid the company from disclosing what’s going on (see also National Security Letters).
+US tech companies can be compelled to allow government access to their servers for extensive surveillance on communications and stored data, as seen in the PRISM surveillance program.
+These requests often come with gag orders that prevent the company from informing users (see also National Security Letters).

-Several instances have been reported where American email service providers were compelled to surrender information.
-In a notable case, Lavabit chose to shut down the business instead of disclosing user data.
-Riseup, another email service provider in the US, was forced to hand over data to law enforcement agencies.
+Instances have occurred where American email service providers were forced to surrender user information.
+Notably, Lavabit chose to shut down rather than disclose user data.
+Similarly, Riseup was compelled to provide data to law enforcement.

 State of privacy in Europe